Julian-Schaefer/HETS/README.md

 ### Build

-Make sure you have Java 8 set up correctly.
+Make sure you have Java 8 set up correctly with all its environment variables.
 Then run:

 1. ./mvnw clean package
 2. java -jar target/hets-1.0-SNAPSHOT-jar-with-dependencies.jar OR
 3. java -jar target/hets-1.0-SNAPSHOT-jar-with-dependencies.jar show-jade-gui to also launch the JADE GUI

+## Run
+This Repo also contains the last executable as a .jar file that is located in the "executables" folder.

 ### Configuration for Testing